 'Hidden Figures,' Henson among top NAACP Image Award winners

+Taraji P. Henson accepts the award for outstanding actress in a drama series for "Empire" at the 48th annual NAACP Image Awards at the Pasadena Civic Auditorium on Saturday, Feb.
+11, 2017, in Pasadena, Calif.
 Denzel Washington accepts the award for outstanding actor in a motion picture for "Fences" at the 48th annual NAACP Image Awards at the Pasadena Civic Auditorium on Saturday, Feb.
-11, 2017, in Pasadena, Calif.
-Tracee Ellis Ross poses in the pressroom with the award for outstanding actress in a comedy series for "Black-ish" at the 48th annual NAACP Image Awards at the Pasadena Civic Auditorium on Saturday, Feb.
 11, 2017, in Pasadena, Calif.

 Add your comments below